Frequently Asked Questions: If I am the victim of a sexual offense…

 Can I make a report about someone with whom I have been in a relationship?

 All crime statistics reported to Fordham are, in turn, reported to the community and the federal government.
-The Office of Safety and Security keeps crime statistics for the campus and surrounding areas, is required to report these statistics to the federal government (anyone can find the data here: http://ope.ed.gov/security/GetOneInstitutionData.aspx) and will provide statistics to any interested member of the community (phone: 718.817.2222).
-All crime statistics are also shared with faculty, staff and students on an annual basis and student media such as the student newspapers routinely review security reports and publish items from which names and identifying information have been removed for privacy.
+The Office of Public Safety keeps crime statistics for the campus and surrounding areas, is required to report these statistics to the federal government (anyone can find the data here: http://ope.ed.gov/security/GetOneInstitutionData.aspx) and will provide statistics to any interested member of the community (phone: 718.817.2222).
+All crime statistics are also shared with faculty, staff and students on an annual basis and student media such as the student newspapers routinely review public safety reports and publish items from which names and identifying information have been removed for privacy.

 Where can I see how many violations of Fordham’s sexual offense policy are reported?